Social-Emotional Learning

 During SEL classwork, students interact in deeply meaningful ways with each other, becoming interested in peers and developing trusting relationships.
 Students feel a part of the classroom, are more comfortable in school, and are building a community.

 In Kindergarten classrooms at the Maternelle, and in Lower School and Middle School classrooms, teachers utilize the research-based Responsive Classroom approach, which partners well with social-emotional learning.
-This approach provides a safe, challenging, and joyful climate for students throughout their years at French American.
+This approach provides a safe, challenging, and joyful climate for students throughout their years at The International School of San Francisco.
 All of our students’ needs—academic, social, emotional, and physical—are important and recognized in this approach to teaching and learning.

 The techniques used in the classroom are also implemented in the After School Program, ensuring consistency and creating a more cohesive structure and integrated experience for students, teachers, and staff